 BIC will be using a globally recognised and reliable platform called “Classin”.
 The backup platforms will be Microsoft Teams and Google Classroom.

 Yes, if your English is sufficient and you pass our entry requirements.
-Bristol International College will provide you with an 8-month teaching programme (September – April) which will give you access to every lecture and recorded tutorial that is delivered throughout the year.
+Bristol International College will provide you with two options: 1) a 7-month (27 weeks) super intensive teaching programme (January – July 2021); 2) an extended 15-month (50 weeks) teaching programme (January 2021 – April 2022).
+Both programme options will give you access to every lecture and recorded tutorial that is delivered throughout the year.
 The Virtual Learning Environment (VLE) provided by the University of London will also give you 24/7 access all year round.